top banner

 Common Wattages of Laptop Chargers

 Laptop chargers come in different wattages, which depend on the specific requirements of the laptop in terms of power.
-Here is a breakdown of the common wattages and their purposes:
+If you are in the market looking for a proper laptop charger, you’ve come to the right place.
+Here is a breakdown of the common wattages for laptop charger and their purposes:

 Standard Wattage Chargers: 45-65W

-• 65W Chargers:The 65W chargers are more common and are usually seen with mid-range laptops, which have moderate power consumption.
+• 65W Chargers:This is the average laptop charger wattage and such chargers are usually seen with mid-range laptops, which have moderate power consumption.
 These chargers can handle the power needs of laptops utilizing standard processors such as Intel's Core i3, i5, or i7 series, or AMD's Ryzen processors.
 Typically, these laptops will have integrated graphics or low-power discrete GPUs, enabling them to provide adequate performance without needing a high-wattage charger.

 High Wattage Chargers: 90W or More